TCP-Lab/x.FASTQ/README.md

 * __Completeness__: The tools provided allow for a complete workflow, from obtaining raw reads to generating the count matrix.
 * __No bioinformatics skills required__: Each ___x.FASTQ___ module comes with an
     `--help` option providing extensive documentation.
-The only requirement is a basic knowledge of the Unix shell.
+The only requirement for the user is a basic knowledge of the Unix shell and a SSH client installed on its local machine.
 * __Reproducibility__: although (still) not containerized, each ___x.FASTQ___
     module is tightly versioned and designed to save detailed log files at each run.
-Some utility functions are available to print detailed version reports about ___x.FASTQ___ modules and dependencies (see x.fastq -r and -d below).
+Also, some utility functions are available to print complete version reports about ___x.FASTQ___ modules and dependencies (see `x.fastq` module below).

 ## Modules

-**x.FASTQ** currently consists of 6 modules designed to be run directly by the end-user, each one of them addressing a precise step in the RNA-Seq pipeline that goes from the retrieval of raw reads to the generation of the expression matrix.
+___x.FASTQ___ currently consists of 7 modules designed to be run directly by the end-user, each one of them addressing a precise step in the RNA-Seq pipeline that goes from the retrieval of raw reads to the generation of the expression matrix.